GRE AWA sample essays to help you score high!

 While you crack the GRE, sign up to explore universities and shortlist courses

-The Analytical Writing Assessment (AWA) section of the GRE is designed to test your ability to analyse and evaluate complex arguments and communicate your ideas effectively in writing
+It is designed to test your ability to analyse and evaluate complex arguments and communicate your ideas effectively in writing.

 In this article, we will explore some GRE AWA sample essays to help you score high on this challenging section of the test.

-GRE writing tasks
+Understanding GRE writing tasks

-The writing tasks on the GRE are essential components of the test that assess your analytical and writing skills.
-The two writing tasks are the Analyse an Issue essay and the Analyse an Argument essay.
-Both tasks require you to think critically and write persuasively, with the goal of demonstrating your ability to analyse complex topics, develop a clear and compelling thesis, and support your arguments with evidence and examples.
+Both tasks—issue and argument—require you to think critically and write persuasively with the goal of demonstrating your ability to analyse complex topics, develop a clear and compelling thesis, and support your arguments with evidence and examples.

 Also read: Differences between the GRE and GMAT